sofiamartellozzo/ing-sw-2021-lombardo-martellozzo-muratori/README.md

 | ------ | ------ | ------ |
 | GSON | https://github.com/google/gson | We use this library to create all the game cards, and the different boxes in the Faith Track. |

+## License
+All rights of graphic resources are reserved to [Cranio Creation](https://www.craniocreations.it).

+This project is developed in collaboration with [Politecnico di Milano](https://www.polimi.it).